ReDI-School/intro-java/lesson1/exercise1.md

 ## Precondition
 You should have opened the [repl.it](https://repl.it/) website and created a new *Java* repl (do not yet change things).

-If not, please visit (!!
-404!
-There isn't a GitHub Pages site here.!!) [this page](/replit) to find out how and come back here after that.
+If not, please visit [this page](replit) to find out how and come back here after that.

 ## Objective
 Goal of this exercise is to get an understanding of